beric7/corrosion_cs_classification/README.md

 ## Building a Custom Dataset
 (The images in the dataset were annotated using [labelme](https://github.com/wkentaro/labelme).
 We suggest that you use this tool)

+0. **If you are planning to extend on the corrosion dataset, then please read the annotation guidelines provided by the author in the :red_circle: [corrosion dataset](/access/not_ready.png) repository.**

 1. Before beginning to annotate, we suggest that you use jpeg for the RGB image files.
 We advised against beginning with images which are already resized.

 2. We have put together a tutorial on tips and tricks on how to use the labelme software in this [youtube video](https://www.youtube.com/watch?v=XtYUPe_JfRw).
 We also made a [video on youtube](https://www.youtube.com/watch?v=Zd4YmSMLYFQ) showing how to set up labelme with Anaconda prompt.